stellarmesh/stellarmesh/README.md

 <img src="https://github.com/Thea-Energy/stellarmesh/raw/main/doc/logo.png" width="80%">
 </p>

-:warning: This library is in development.
-Expect breaking changes and bugs, and feel welcome to contribute.

-:warning: Use MOAB version <= 5.3.1.
-Later versions suffer from undocumented transport errors in DAGMC.
+:warning: Stellarmesh is now a community project.
+Breaking changes are expected until version 1.0

 :warning: See [logging](#logging) to enable logging output when using Jupyter.

-Stellarmesh is a Gmsh wrapper and DAGMC geometry creator for fusion neutronics workflows, building on other libraries such as [cad-to-dagmc](https://github.com/fusion-energy/cad_to_dagmc) and [cad-to-openmc](https://github.com/openmsr/CAD_to_OpenMC).
-The goal is to reach feature parity with the [Cubit plugin](https://github.com/svalinn/Cubit-plugin) to enable a fully-featured and open-source workflow.

-**Progress**:
+Stellarmesh is a meshing library for nuclear workflows.
+Principally, it supports the creation of DAGMC geometry from CAD models.
+Stellarmesh is developed by the original authors of [Thea-Energy/stellarmesh](https://github.com/Thea-Energy/stellarmesh), [CAD-to-DAGMC](https://github.com/fusion-energy/cad_to_dagmc), and [CAD-to-OpenMC](https://github.com/openmsr/CAD_to_OpenMC).

+**Features**:

 - [x] Import of [CadQuery](https://github.com/CadQuery/cadquery), [build123d](https://github.com/gumyr/build123d), STEP and BREP geometry
 - [x] Correct implementation of surface-sense